mks1313/Portfolio/README.md

-This is a web page made in JavaScript React + Vite,  to show  infoabout me.
+This is a web page made in JavaScript React + Vite,  to show  info about me.